Spaghetti Salad

 - cheddar cheese – this is fun to play around with so use any type of cheese you enjoy.
 Pepper Jack would be a good one to add a kick of spice.

 - McCormick Salad Supreme seasoning – I understand that not everyone may be able to find this.
 It would be near the other seasonings in your grocery store.
 It’s in the ingredient photo below if you want to see what it looks like.
-As with most ingredients these days, you can usually find it online.
+As with most ingredients these days, you can usually find it online (not a paid affiliate).
 If you can’t find it, just leave it out.

 - Italian dressing – I’ve always made this with the Wish Bone Robusto Italian dressing but please use your favorite Italian dressing here.